 Pay a small monthly fee, send your inventory to Amazon and every time you ring up a sale, they take care of the heavy lifting—literally.
 From packing, shipping and tracking to taking care of any problems that arise with the order or delivery, the company handles it all so you can spend more time growing your business.

 Not to mention, Amazon gives FBA sellers preferential treatment when it comes to awarding the Buy Box and that means more sales.
-According to the company’s figures, almost two-thirds of FBA sellers on Amazon US saw a 20 percent lift in sales when they signed up to the service.
+According to the company’s figures, almost two-thirds of FBA sellers on Amazon US saw a 20% lift in sales when they signed up for the service.

 There’s a little more legwork involved when you choose to ship orders yourself, but you also maintain hands-on access to your inventory whenever you need it.
 A notification from Amazon lets you know when you’ve made a sale, that the order has been paid and verified and you have two days to dispatch the product (and when you do, you must inform Amazon or you will be penalized).